Personalizing Agent Privacy Decisions via Logical Entailment: Personalizing Privacy Decisions

 \subsection{Requirements}

 There is a need to develop agents that make privacy decisions while avoiding the limitations mentioned above.
 In particular, we posit that such agents must satisfy the following requirements:

-\begin{enumerate} \item \textbf{Alignment.} The privacy decisions made by the agent on behalf of the users need to accurately reflect the user's prior privacy decisions.
+\begin{enumerate} \item \textbf{Alignment.} The privacy decisions made by the agent on behalf of the user need to accurately reflect the user's prior privacy decisions.
 Alignment is crucial for effective personalization of agents.

-\item \textbf{Interpretability.} The agent needs to provide a reasoning that is transparent and traceable so that the user stays in the loop throughout the entire privacy-decision process.
+\item \textbf{Interpretability.} The agent needs to provide reasoning that is transparent and traceable so that the user stays in the loop throughout the privacy-decision process.
 Interpretability maintains user trust in the system.

 \item \textbf{User Agency.} In scenarios where the agent lacks enough information from the user's prior privacy decisions to make a judgment, the agent must determine when it should escalate the request to the user for assistance.
-Importantly, the agent needs to accomplish the right tradeoff of automated privacy decision vs user control. \end{enumerate}
+Importantly, the agent needs to strike the right trade-off between automated privacy decisions and user control. \end{enumerate}